 - The new Parsons Branch opened June 4, 2016

-- The new Northside Branch broke ground on March 1, 2016 and is expected to be completed in 2017
+- The new Karl Road Branch is expected to open in 2021

-CML hopes to have all 10 projects completed by 2020.
+CML hopes to have all four Phase II projects completed by 2024.

 CML understands that great libraries create stronger communities, and each branch is an essential hub that reflects the unique needs of the neighborhood it serves.
-Some of CML’s 23 locations are 40 to 50 years old and inadequate to meet the demands of a growing 21st century community.
+Some of CML’s 23 locations are 30 to 40 years old and inadequate to meet the demands of a growing 21st century community.
 Demands and expectations will continue to grow, along with the population of Franklin County.